vladshcherbin/rollup-plugin-delete/readme.md

 ## About

 This plugin is useful when you want to clean `dist` or other folders and files before bundling.
-It's using [del package](https://github.com/sindresorhus/del) inside, check it for pattern examples.
+It's using [del package](https://github.com/sindresorhus/del) inside, check it for [pattern examples](https://github.com/sindresorhus/del?tab=readme-ov-file#patterns) and [additional options](https://github.com/sindresorhus/del?tab=readme-ov-file#options).

 ## Installation